UNStats/covid-19-response/content/statistical-programmes/interview-with-prof-samuel-annim-of-ghana-statistical-service.md

 import Img from 'gatsby-image'; import { Box } from 'theme-ui';

-In an effot to support national statistical offices and partners around the world during the outbreak of COVID-19, the
+In an effort to support national statistical offices and partners around the world during the outbreak of COVID-19, the
 [United Nations Statistics Division](https://unstats.un.org) has launched a conducting a series of interviews with representatives at the front lines of